Gunnar Harris

 -

-Trekked 100 miles through the Scotland Highlands
+Trekked 100 miles through the Scottish Highlands

 Walked down, across, back, and then back up the Grand Canyon